JoshSevy/JS_flashcards/README.md

 ```
 2. Answering questions:
 ```
-enter the number associated with the answer you want.
+To answer a question you can enter the number of the answer you would like, or use up or down on a keyboard to select.
+Followed by the return key.
 ```
 3. Results:
 ```